 The solution is found in the causes of the problem.
 Fraud is changing and expanding because people are doing more things online, from shopping to banking.
 All of these online activities leave a trail of data in their wake.
 By utilizing the reams of data that consumers generate each day, companies can more effectively fight back against fraud without hurting the consumer experience.

-This multi-layered approach to fighting fraud is embodied in the way Mastercard thinks about addressing the challenge of security and friction.
+This multi-layered approach to fraud prevention is embodied in the way Mastercard thinks about addressing the challenge of security and friction.
 NuDetect, a Mastercard solution that harnesses the power of behavioral biometrics, uses billions of anonymized data points and machine learning algorithms in order to screen for and identify patterns of fraud.

 Biometric data, location data, and patterns associated with the user’s shopping habits are bundled together and analyzed by AI to determine the likelihood that a specific interaction is legitimate or not.